-We are a republic.
-For it to work, you need to hold your representatives accountable and demand transparency from the local level all the way up to the President.
-That’s being a citizen.
+For democracy to work, you need an educated public that knows the system, holds representatives accountable, and who demand transparency from the local level all the way up to the President.

 EXECUTIVE ORDERS (EOs) are legally binding orders given by the President, acting as the head of the Executive Branch, to Federal Administrative Agencies.
 Executive Orders are generally used to direct federal agencies and officials in their execution of congressionally established laws or policies.
 However, in many instances they have been used to guide agencies in directions contrary to congressional intent.